tagine/passwordgenerator/README.md

 - Copy value to clipboard

-- Add screenshot image to MD file
+- Add screenshot image to ReadMe file